emqx/emqx-docs/en_US/deploy/cluster/create-cluster.md

 2. After `emqx@s2.emqx.io` joins `emqx@s1.emqx.io` to form a cluster, it will clear the local data and synchronize the data in `emqx@s1.emqx.io`.

 3. If `emqx@s2.emqx.io`  wants to join another cluster, it must first leave the current cluster.
+On how to leave the cluster, see  [Manage cluster nodes](#manage-cluster-nodes).

    :::